pedroborgesdev/hcall-api/README.md

 - Go 1.16 or later
 - PostgreSQL 12+ server
-- Basic understanding of REST APIs
+- Git for version control
-- Environment configuration access
+- Understanding of RESTful APIs and JWT authentication

 ## Installation & Setup